 The House and Senate have released their “sprinkle lists” for the coming fiscal year, outlining spending for dozens of projects amounting to millions of dollars.

-The sprinkle list is what Capitol insiders call the last-minute budget items used to sweeten the pot and provide funding for some pet products.
+The sprinkle list is what Capitol insiders call the last-minute budget items used to sweeten the pot and provide funding for some pet projects.

 Each year, legislative leaders withhold some money from the budgeting process until the end.
 As explained in 2015 by Jason Garcia for Florida Trend: The money can be “used to sprinkle one last helping of hometown projects into the budget in order to get a budget deal done.”